-- Displays are used to stimulate work in progress and to celebrate children's work. - Displays may also be provided for information to support the learning in the class. - All work will be mounted, named and stapled/blu-tacked to the wall. - Where possible, every child's work will be displayed. - Every classroom will have the option of a "Working Wall" that demonstrates methods and ideas relevant to the current work.
+- Displays are used to stimulate work in progress and to celebrate children's work. - Displays may also be provided for information to support the learning in the class. - All work will be carefully mounted, named and stapled/blu-tacked to the wall. - Where possible, every child's work will be displayed.